GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 gcloud compute instances start cifar10-estimator
 ```

 You should very quickly see a new checkpoint of value 1 greater than the last one you saw before stopping the instance.
-That means that TensorFlow has started training the CIFAR-10 estimator from where it left off before your instance shut down:
+That means that TensorFlow has started training the CIFAR-10 estimator from where it left off before your instance shut down.

+With the instance corresponding to the image below, I shut down the instance after checkpoint 8754.
+When it started back up, it checkpointed step 8755 and kept on going from where it left off:

 ![Proof](./img/tf-proof.png)